longturn/freeciv21/docs/Modding/Rulesets/effects.rst

 .. _effect-nation-intelligence:

 Nation_Intelligence
-    Controls the information available in the Nations View.
+    Controls the information available in the :ref:`Nations View <game-manual-nations-and-diplomacy-view>`.
     :doc:`See the detailed description. <Effects/Nation_Intelligence>`

     .. toctree::